nedchen2/Gut-Liver_Axis_Microbiome_Database/README.md

-# Pan_Liver_Microbiome_Database
+# Gut-Liver Axis Microbiome Database (GLiMD)
-The Pan-Liver Microbiome Database (PLMDb) is a comprehensive, curated resource of shotgun metagenomic sequencing data, systematically aggregated from publicly available studies on liver disease.
+The Gut-Liver Axis Microbiome Database (GLiMD) is a comprehensive, curated resource of shotgun metagenomic sequencing data from gut microbiota, systematically aggregated from publicly available studies on liver disease.

 - By integrating this data, the resource aims to facilitate the discovery of microbial biomarkers, functional pathways, and host-microbe interactions critical to liver health and disease.